tetra-code/cse_y2_notes/Q1/ML/week1.md

 "No Free Lunch" theorem - no best learning algorithm for all problems.
 Different problems have different approaches/algorithms that work best

 Identify regularies in the world by learning from data (examples).
 The model should work beyond the specific examples it has been given.
 Machine learning exists because many tasks are too complicated to explicitely code.
-It is easier to map from input to output using examples.
-Because it learns about the world using data, strong connection to statistics, signal processing, and optimisation.

 The goal of machine learning is:
 - create a model, a mapping from inputs to outputs
-- calculate the exepcted loss, how bad the model is on average
+- calculate the expected loss, how bad the model is on average

 ![image](../../images/ml_process.PNG)